 - Fall Arrest Systems

-- All floor holes should also be able to support two times the weight of equipment, employees, and any other materials that will be placed.
+- All floor holes should also be able to support two times the weight of equipment, employees, and any other materials.

-As one can imagine, it is imperative that supervision is also maintained, both to ensure that these regulations are being followed and to locate any discrepancy that may arise.
-In addition, the research also points out that, when dealing with ladders in the working environment, OSHA also suggests that:
+As one can imagine, supervision must also be maintained, both to ensure that these regulations followed and to locate any discrepancies that may arise.
+Also, the research points out that, when dealing with ladders in the working environment, OSHA also suggests that: